IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 This profile requires the use of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentication scheme for client authentication of confidential and credential clients, if no other methods for identification and authentication are used.

 Depending on the grant type, the OAuth 2.1 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
-The methods used by the authorization server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].
+The methods used by the Authorization Server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].

 Since user authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and SHALL be defined in the specific implementation projects or national extensions of this profile.
 If the user authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.